 - Core Courses (9 hours)

-program electives.
-All students will complete an oral examination.
+- All students will complete a final comprehensive oral examination

 More detailed information on course scheduling and descriptions are available on the Great Plains IDEA website.
 View Catalogs & Courses